-When you stop and assess your path, and you are saving time and money in the long run.
-You don’t study stay with unhealthy or unproductive things.
-You confirm your growth by documenting both the incremental and giant leaps and what helped reach the goal.
+When you stop and assess your path, you save time and money in the long run.
+You don’t stay with unhealthy or unproductive things.
+You confirm your growth by documenting the incremental and giant leaps and what helped you reach the goal.
 It gives you the confidence you are on the best path and keeps you ready to learn.

-The reason testing is a common practice is that it threatens the control of organized religion.
+Testing your path isn’t common in Western religions because it threatens their control.
 Organized religions don’t want you to test your beliefs.
 When you question what you believe, it undermines their control.
 They want to keep you a paying customer, so they discourage and demonize anything that might hurt their bottom line.

 9 Spiritual Pathways Test Warning Signs

-Some of the universal warning signs for an unhealthy path include spiritual stagnation, lack of intellectual and spiritual growth.
-There are nine main personality types in the Enneagram system and each has their own blind spot that tells us we need to readjust our spiritual path.
+Some universal warning signs for an unhealthy path include spiritual stagnation and lack of intellectual and spiritual growth.
+There are nine main personality types in the Enneagram system, and each has its own blind spot that tells us we need to readjust our spiritual path.

 It takes courage to question your beliefs, but it is worth it.
-To ensure you are on the right path, you must question its validity.
+It would be best if you learned to question the system’s validity to ensure you are on the right path.

 If you don’t know your Enneagram type, reading each of the warning signs may bring this to light.
-It’s very possible that more than one of these signs will resonate because these fears can also manifest in several ways.
+More than one of these signs may resonate because these fears can manifest in several ways.
 They can be manifest in your primary type, your wing type, or the type in the direction of disintegration.

-1) Type Ones, the Reformer fear their ideals are wrong, their efforts on their spiritual path are in vain.
+1) Type Ones, the Reformers, fear their ideals are wrong and their efforts on their spiritual path are in vain.

-3) The Achiever, fear that their spiritual efforts are inadequate and empty even if they are considered a spiritual leader.
+3) The achievers fear their spiritual efforts are inadequate and empty, even if they are considered a spiritual leader.

 4) Individualists fear they are missing out or wasting opportunities.
-So, they try many things, but your practice no longer produces results.
+So, they try many things, but their practice no longer produces results.

 5) The Investigator fears they will never be appreciated or find what they need no matter how much they try or how much they know.

-6) Type Six, the Loyalist, live in fear of the loss of security in their beliefs and relationships.
+6) Type Six, the Loyalists, live in fear of the loss of security in their beliefs and relationships.
 So, they stay entrenched in beliefs and practices, even though they are not fruitful.

 7) The Enthusiast fear their experiences are empty and bring them no happiness.

-9) The Peacemaker, become overwhelmed when forced to face the reality of their beliefs and actions.
+9) The Peacemaker becomes overwhelmed when forced to face the reality of their beliefs and actions.